 In English, we use + to separate numbers being added together, but when we enclose a total in a larger expression, we have to surround it with parentheses or brackets, as in [4+3].
-In Shwa, we simply draw a line over a sequence of expressions - numbers or larger formulas - to indicate that they should be added together, with dots separating the expressions.
+In Shwa, we simply enclose the addends - numbers or larger formulas - to indicate that they should be added together, with spaces (dots) separating the expressions.
 The brackets for addition have slanted bottoms:

-To indicate subtraction, we insert a vertical line before the number(s) being subtracted.
-In the 2D format, the vertical line hangs from the overline.
-You can subtract individual numbers or expressions no matter where they are in the sequence, even first - this is the correct way to indicate the negation of an expression (the negative sign is for negative numbers).
+To indicate subtraction, we replace the space with a negative sign before the number(s) being subtracted.
+You can subtract individual numbers or expressions no matter where they are in the sequence, even first.

 Multiplication works just like addition, except that the brackets have slanted tops, instead of slanted bottoms:

-Finally, division uses the same vertical line, but sitting on the underline.
+Finally, division replaces the spaces in multiplication with the reciprocal sign.
 As with subtraction, you can divide individual numbers anywhere in the sequence.

 These four operations can be combined without fear of ambiguity (and without precedence rules).

-All of the above can be combined into formulas.
-Here's a complicated example - the quadratic formula in 2D format.
+Here's a complicated example: the quadratic formula.
 I've used the letters p t k to represent the coefficients of the quadratic px² + tx + k = 0, whose roots are the solutions to the formula.
 The second example is in connected form, which you may find easier to read.